mounikaperi/java-spring-projects/README.md

    	LinkedBlockingQueue which implements the concurrentBlockingQueue interface.
     	This class is just like a regular queue, except that it includes overloaded versions of offer() and poll() that take a timeout.
 These methods wait or block up to a specific amount of time to complete an operation.

+Obtaining Synchronized Collections:

+	- Besides the concurrent collection classes that we have covered, the Concurrency API also includes methods for obtaining synchronized versions of existing non concurrent collection objects.
+ 	- These synchronized methods are defined in the Collections class.
+They operate on the inputted collection and return a reference that is the same type as the underlying collection.

+Synchronized Collection methods:

+	- synchronizedCollection(Collection<T> c)
+ 	- synchronizedList(List<T> list)
+  	- synchronizedMap(Map<K, V> m)
+   	- synchronizedNavigableMap(NavigableMap<K,V> m)
+    	- synchronizedSet(Set<T> s)
+     	- synchronizedSortedMap(SortedMap<K, v> s)
+      	- synchronizedSortedSet(SortedSet<T> s)

+       If you are writing code to create a collection and it requires synchronization you should use the classes.
+       On the other hand if you are passed a nonconcurrent collection and need synchronization

+Identifying Threading Problems:

+	- Now that you know how to write thread-safe code let's talk about what qualifies as a threading problem
+ 	- A threading problem can occur in multithreaded applications when two or more threads interact in an unexpected and undesirable way.
+For example, two threads may block each other from accessing a particular segment of code.
+  	- The Concurrency API was created to help eliminate potental threading issues common to all developers.
+   	- As you have seen, the concurrency API creates threads and manages complex thread interactions for you often in just few lines of code.
+    	- Although the ConcurrencyAPI reduces potential for threading issues, it does not eliminate them.
+In practice, finding and identifying threading issues within an application is often one of the most difficult tasks a developer can undertake.